 Jane Doe is a third party for Acme, which means she can play some role in Acme's products.
 However, she does not own any Acme product herself (for example, Ultimate Beneficial Owner).
 In her case, the same attributes are available, but Acme requires only some:

 The presence of blanks in any mandatory field constitutes a data quality issue.
 At the same time, the same is not true for optional fields.
 Not having the driver's license information for John's record is a data quality issue.
 However, it is inconsequential for Jane's record.
-Not knowing these distinctions between different customers can create false positives in detecting data quality issues for Acme and are also a waste of time and resources.
+Not knowing these distinctions between different customers can create false positives in detecting data quality issues for Acme and is also a waste of time and resources.

 3. Oh, the possibilities!